rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 The benefit of using this message over activating inputs or detector logics is that you can specify a priority level, vehicle type and estimated time of arrival.
-You can also update or cancel the request, or use the corresponding status request or subscription to track the status of the request, including how much priority was actually given.
+You can also update or cancel the request, and use the corresponding status message to track the status of the request, including how much priority was actually given.

 Activating signal priority is expected to provide more green time for a particular movement through the intersection, but the exact mechanism must typically be configured in the controller.